section-engineering-education/engineering-education/content/articles/a-gentle-introduction-to-the-python-binance-api/index.md

 Please find the code for this tutorial [here](https://colab.research.google.com/drive/1MP-Kk4gG-fnbCK40MxENCdIKr0KRho9f?usp=sharing).

 ### Summary
 In a nutshell, this tutorial has shown you what's possible with the python-binance API.
-We've shown you how you can perform an exploratory data analysis on Binance data.
+In addition, we've shown you how you can perform an exploratory data analysis on Binance data.
 In our follow-up tutorial, we'll build upon this tutorial and show you how to apply machine learning and data science to trading and finance.

 ### Further reading
 - [Mplfinance](https://github.com/matplotlib/mplfinance)